Signal modulation: List of common digital modulation techniques

 MSK and GMSK are particular cases of continuous phase modulation.
 Indeed, MSK is a particular case of the sub-family of CPM known as continuous-phase frequency-shift keying (CPFSK) which is defined by a rectangular frequency pulse (i.e. a linearly increasing phase pulse) of one-symbol-time duration (total response signaling).

 OFDM is based on the idea of frequency-division multiplexing (FDM), but the multiplexed streams are all parts of a single original stream.
 The bit stream is split into several parallel data streams, each transferred over its own sub-carrier using some conventional digital modulation scheme.
-The modulated sub-carriers are summed to form an OFDM signal.
+The modulated subcarriers are summed to form an OFDM signal.
 This dividing and recombining help with handling channel impairments.
 OFDM is considered as a modulation technique rather than a multiplex technique since it transfers one bit stream over one communication channel using one sequence of so-called OFDM symbols.
 OFDM can be extended to multi-user channel access method in the orthogonal frequency-division multiple access (OFDMA) and multi-carrier code-division multiple access (MC-CDMA) schemes, allowing several users to share the same physical medium by giving different sub-carriers or spreading codes to different users.

 Of the two kinds of RF power amplifier, switching amplifiers (Class D amplifiers) cost less and use less battery power than linear amplifiers of the same output power.
 However, they only work with relatively constant-amplitude-modulation signals such as angle modulation (FSK or PSK) and CDMA, but not with QAM and OFDM.
 Nevertheless, even though switching amplifiers are completely unsuitable for normal QAM constellations, often the QAM modulation principle are used to drive switching amplifiers with these FM and other waveforms, and sometimes QAM demodulators are used to receive the signals put out by these switching amplifiers.

 Automatic digital modulation recognition (ADMR)

 Automatic digital modulation recognition in intelligent communication systems is one of the most important issues in software-defined radio and cognitive radio.
 According to incremental expanse of intelligent receivers, automatic modulation recognition becomes a challenging topic in telecommunication systems and computer engineering.
 Such systems have many civil and military applications.
 Moreover, blind recognition of modulation type is an important problem in commercial systems, especially in software-defined radio.
-Usually in such systems, there are some extra information for system configuration, but considering blind approaches in intelligent receivers, we can reduce information overload and increase transmission performance.
+Usually, in such systems, there are some extra information for system configuration, but considering blind approaches in intelligent receivers, we can reduce information overload and increase transmission performance.
 Obviously, with no knowledge of the transmitted data and many unknown parameters at the receiver, such as the signal power, carrier frequency and phase offsets, timing information, etc., blind identification of the modulation is made fairly difficult.
 This becomes even more challenging in real-world scenarios with multipath fading, frequency-selective and time-varying channels.

 There are two main approaches to automatic modulation recognition.
 The first approach uses likelihood-based methods to assign an input signal to a proper class.
 Another recent approach is based on feature extraction.